Vallow-Daybell murders

+The killings began in July 2019, when Cox shot Lori's estranged husband, Charles Vallow.
+Lori's daughter Tylee Ryan and adopted son J.J.
+Vallow were last seen alive in September 2019, near their home in Rexburg, Idaho.
+Their remains were found on June 9, 2020, on a property owned by Chad.
+In October 2019, Lori's nephew-in-law Brandon Boudreaux survived a murder attempt, just weeks before Chad's wife, Tammy, was murdered at their Rexburg home.
+Lori and Chad married two weeks after her death.

 The case was set in motion by the children's disappearances.
-Tylee was last seen alive on September 8, 2019, and J.J. on September 22, 2019.
 In late November 2019, after police questioned Lori about J.J.'s whereabouts, she and Chad abruptly vacated their homes in Idaho and left for Hawaii.
 As police searched for J.J., they discovered that Tylee was also missing.
-Investigations revealed that Tylee and J.J.'s disappearances had been preceded and followed by the suspicious deaths of Lori and Chad's respective spouses and by the attempt on Brandon Boudreaux's life.
-Lori and Chad had married two weeks after the death of Chad's first wife Tammy.
-After the children's disappearances became known, Tammy's body was exhumed by law enforcement.
-She was autopsied and her death was ruled a homicide.
+A connection was then made between the children's disappearance, the deaths of Charles and Tammy, and the murder attempt on Brandon Boudreaux.
 On February 20, 2020, Lori was arrested for desertion and non-support of her children.
-On June 9, police discovered the remains of Tylee and J. J. during a search at Chad's property.
-Chad was then arrested.
-On May 25, 2021, he and Lori were charged with the first-degree murders of Tylee, J.J., and Tammy.
-Prosecutors said that the couple had conspired with Cox to commit the murders as part of their apocalyptic beliefs, but also to remove obstacles to their affair and to collect life insurance money and the children's Social Security benefits, using religion to justify their crimes.
+The discovery of their remains on June 9 the same year led to Chad's arrest.
+Cox, who the authorities believe to have participated in all crimes, died before he could be arrested.
+On May 25, 2021, Chad and Lori were charged with the first-degree murders of Tylee, J.J., and Tammy.
+Prosecutors said that the couple had conspired with Cox to commit the murders in part due to their apocalyptic beliefs, but also to remove obstacles to their affair and to collect life insurance money and the children's Social Security benefits.

 Lori and Chad were tried separately.
-On May 12, 2023, Lori was found guilty of all charges related to the killings of Tylee, J.J., and Tammy.
-On July 31, she was sentenced to life imprisonment without the possibility of parole.
-On May 30, 2024, Chad was also found guilty of all charges.
-On June 1, he was sentenced to death.
-After her sentencing in Idaho, Lori was extradited to Arizona to stand trial there twice, first for the murder of Charles Vallow and then for the attempted murder of Brandon Boudreaux.
-Lori acted as her own attorney during both of her Arizona trials, causing multiple incidents with the court.
-On April 22, 2025, she was found guilty of conspiring to murder Charles Vallow.
-On June 12, she was found guilty of conspiring to murder Brandon Boudreaux.
-On July 25, she was given two additional life sentences.
+Lori was found guilty of all charges related to the killings of Tylee, J.J., and Tammy, and given multiple life sentences without the possibility of parole.
+Chad was also found guilty of all charges and sentenced to death.
+After her sentencing in Idaho, Lori was extradited to Arizona to stand trial there twice, for the murder and attempted murder of Charles Vallow and Brandon Boudreaux, respectively.
+She was again found guilty and given two additional life sentences.
 Both Chad and Lori have appealed their sentencings.